 What packaging needs to do for subscription gummies

-If you’re running subscriptions, small packaging inconsistencies can turn into big customer-facing issues because subscribers experience the product repeatedly and notice changes quickly.
+If you're running subscriptions, small packaging inconsistencies turn into big customer-facing issues fast.
+Subscribers experience the product repeatedly and notice changes quickly.

 Forecasting becomes a quality issue, not just a sales function

 Subscriptions feel predictable once they mature.
-Early on, they can be volatile-promotions, churn swings, and cohort behavior can make demand lumpy.
+Early on, they're volatile — promotions, churn swings, cohort behavior can make demand lumpy.
 That volatility puts pressure on production, testing, release, and fulfillment timelines.

 With gummies, volatility often shows up as operational compromises: rushed runs, shortened conditioning time, or finished goods sitting longer than intended.
 None of those are good for consistency.